fbpx

 Hiking on a glacier is one of the most unique and adventurous experiences you can have in Iceland.
 Being that the glaciers are actively melting, this may not be something visitors can do in years to come, so this truly may be a once-in-a-lifetime opportunity.

-Hiking on a glacier is an activity you must do with a guide, and there are quite a few tour companies to choose from.
-A guided tour includes all the equipment you’ll need, like a harness, an ice axe, crampons and a helmet, as well as a guide who is experienced with the area and glacier safety.
+Glacier hiking is an activity you must do with a guide, and there are quite a few tour companies to choose from.

 Iceland glacier hike